42.11

 The script to execute.

 Note In spite of syntax highlighting and automatical indentation this attribute might not be the right place to write complex scripts.
 There are many excellent editors that are much better suited to this task.
-The option External editor command lets you define an external editor in which scripts can be edited conveniently by pressing [Alt-Return] or by clicking the External editor button.
+The option External editor command lets you define an external editor in which scripts can be edited conveniently by pressing Alt+Return or by clicking the External editor button.
 Complex scripts can also be written as separate modules which can then be imported for use in this attribute.
-See chapter 49 for details.
+See chapter 50 for details.

 Variable: Yes